Source:Away Point– Valerie Tarico writes for the AlterNet.

 Reading this piece by Valerie Tarico, reminded me of a conversation that I was in about three years ago on Facebook (of all places) that was about abortion.
 And after I tell you about this conversation, you’ll know where my position is on abortion and choice when it comes to abortion.
 We were talking about abortion, obviously.
 But what made this discussion interesting was that we were both in favor of keeping and having abortion be legal.
-That the women should make the call when it comes to her own pregnancies.But where we differ has to do with public financing of abortion.
+That the woman should make the call when it comes to her own pregnancies.But where we differ has to do with public financing of abortion.

-The person I was talking said that he supports public financing of abortion.
-But for fiscally conservative reasons.
+The person I was talking to on Facebook about abortion, said that he supports public financing of abortion, but for fiscally conservative reasons.
 So taxpayers don’t have to support someone else’s kids that the parent or parents can’t support.
 He supports public funding of abortion to prevent low-income women from having additional babies while they’re still poor.
 I told this person that they sounded pro-abortion to me.
 And that I’m pro-choice, which is very different.
 The person said that they were pro-abortion.

-To state the obvious ) And perhaps Valerie Tarico needs this stated.
-You don’t end pregnancies and future babies and children being born when you get a knee surgery, or get your eyes fixed.
+To state the obvious and perhaps Valerie Tarico needs this stated: you don’t end pregnancies and future babies and children being born when you get a knee surgery, or get your eyes fixed.
 That’s what you do with an abortion.
 A woman ends her pregnancy and as a result she’ll never have a baby from that pregnancy as a result.
 Unless the woman was raped, she didn’t have to become pregnant in the first place.
 She chose for that to happen, along with the father together.
 And she can choose to end her pregnancy as well.